MS-DATA-ALLIANCE/COVID19-GDSI-LocalDashboard/README.md

 # COVID19-GDSI2021
-MSDA Toolkit  For Federated Registries participating in the COVID19 in MS Global Data Sharing  initiative (GDSI)
+MSDA Local Dashboard as one of the tools used in the COVID19 in MS Global Data Sharing initiative (GDSI)